Here’s how preparing a copywriting proposal is like dating again

 Treat ’em mean, keep ’em keen

 If you wanna be my copywriter, you gotta work with my budget (sung to the tune of Spice Girls).
-Unfortunately, that’s not exactly how it works.
+Um, no. That’s not exactly how it works.
 My rates are very competitive within the industry.
-You can pay more for your copy, but you can also get it much cheaper.
-When you work with me, you’re also investing in my years of communication experience, and my responsive manner and attuned listening skills come as standard.
+Sure, you can pay more for your copy, but you can also get it much cheaper.
+When you work with me, you’re also investing in my years of copywriting experience and SEO know-how.
+Responsiveness and attuned listening skills come as standard.
 If you’re likely to be offended when I politely decline your request for a discount, please don’t ask.

 When it comes to dating, the ‘treat ’em mean, keep ’em keen’ approach is an unusual strategy.
 It may have worked for my first boyfriend Lachlan back in 1995 (and I use the term boyfriend VERY loosely), but I’m a little savvier these days.
 Here’s a thought – in business or dating, just be a nice person.